Tincture & Tea for Placenta Encapsulation Service

 I needed a blood transfusion because of low iron levels after hemorrhaging.
 I didn’t want a transfusion, so drank a pint of tea and 2 doses of capsules and improved so much I was released without a transfusion. ~ I.P., Montpelier, VT.

-Email tara@happybellies.net with questions or to get a quote or to book.
+Email tara@happybellies.net with questions or to book.

 Disclaimer: Benefits of placenta encapsulation are supported by ongoing research.
 However, statements made on this website are not evaluated by the FDA and products from these services are not intended to diagnose, treat, cure, or prevent disease.
 The new mother client makes the decision to consume her placenta in capsule form with her licensed medical practitioners.
 Tara is a Placenta Encapsulation Specialist.
 Not a doctor, herbalist, holistic practitioner, or pharmaceutical representative.
 Women who utilize this service take responsibility, and any known risk to ingest her placenta capsules in the coming weeks after birth.